obdev/v-usb/Readme.txt

 for device and host and fully working examples for device and host:

   Readme.txt ..............
-The file you are currently reading.
+The file you are currently reading. usbdrv ..................
+AVR-USB firmware, to be included in your project. examples ................
+Example code for device and host side. libs-device .............
+Useful code snippets for the device firmware. libs-host ...............
+Useful code snippets for device drivers. circuits ................
+Example circuits using this driver.
+  Changelog.txt ...........
+Documentation of changes between versions.
   License.txt .............
 Free Open Source license for this package (GPL).
   CommercialLicense.txt ...
-Alternative commercial license for this package. usbdrv ..................
-AVR-USB firmware, to be included in your project. circuits ................
-Example circuits using this driver. libs-device .............
-Useful code snippets for the device firmware. libs-host ...............
-Useful code snippets for device drivers. examples ................
-Example code for device and host side.
+Alternative commercial license for this package.
+  USBID-License.txt .......
+Terms and conditions for free USB VID/PID pairs.

 Each subdirectory contains a separate Readme file which explains its contents.